markvankoningsveld/markvankoningsveld.github.io/_pages/about.md

 <p>He has been part of the Management Team of the EcoShape foundation, which runs the Building with Nature innovation programme, and currently still is secretary of the Topsector Water & Maritiem on behalf of the business node of the Dutch Diamond (government, research institutes, NGO’s and businesses).</p>

 <p>He currently holds the position of Manager R&D Engineering and has been appointed to a corporate taskforce structuring Van Oord's research and development activities.</p>

+<p>In March 2018, he was appointed as professor Ports and Waterways at Delft University of Technology for 0.4 fte.
+The remaining 0.6 fte he remains employed at Van Oord as Innovation Manager.</p>